Germany's Maas says Lukashenko is holding Belarus 'hostage' | DW | 08.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Belarus leader Alexander Lukasheko "has lost all political and moral legitimacy," said Germany's foreign minister.
-The comments came on the eve of the anniversary of presidential elections widely seen as rigged.
+Belarus leader Alexander Lukashenko "has lost all political and moral legitimacy," said Germany's foreign minister.
+On the anniversary of his contested reelection, the EU has also threatened further sanctions.

 Germany's top diplomat said the people of Belarus have earned the world's admiration in their struggle for fair elections